Maria Jose Colmenares

 About Me

-I'm a PhD student in the Astronomy department of the University of Michigan.
-My research is focused on the chemistry of protoplanetary disks, planet formation and magnetospheric stellar accretion.
+Hello!
+I'm a 3rd year PhD student in the Astronomy department of the University of Michigan.
+My research is focused on the chemistry of protoplanetary disks and planet formation processes.
 I did my undergraduate studies at the Universidad de Los Andes in Merida, Venezuela, where I graduated as a Physics Licentiate.

 Thermal processing of pebbles